Popravljam/orcid-chrome-extension/README.md

 4. **Click outside** or the X button to close the popup

 ### Extension Management
-Click the magnifying glass icon in your Chrome toolbar to:
+Click the magnifying glass icon in your browser toolbar to:
 - Toggle the extension on/off
 - View detection statistics
 - Access extension information